Enumeral

 Enumeral was a Cambridge, Massachusetts-based biotechnology company which developed monoclonal antibody immunotherapies through an 'immunoprofiling' platform that allowed it to scan the human immune microenvironment and identify and validate potential drug candidates.
 The company filed for Chapter 11 bankruptcy and arranged to sell its assets to Xoma Corporation in January 2018.

-The company
+History

 Enumeral was founded in 2009 to bring together various immunoprofiling technologies from Harvard University, Massachusetts Institute of Technology, the Whitehead Institute for Biomedical Research and Massachusetts General Hospital.
 The company's Scientific Founder was Christopher Love, Associate Professor of Chemical Engineering at MIT; the Executive Chairman is John Rydzewskand and its CEO is Arthur Tinkelenberg.
 In 2014 the company was taken public through a reverse takeover into a shell called Cerulean Group.
 Its stock is traded OTC in the US, with trading in the OTCQB marketplace tier commencing on 4 August 2014.
 The stock code is ENUM.